junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "What, you want a ride?"
 Ajay glances back, hinting at the "taxi" sign on top of the vehicle.

 "A ride, yes, but going down."
 Cas says.
 "To Purgatory.
-I know reapers have way, and rogue ones do that for a profit like you."
+I know reapers have way, and rogue ones do that for a profit.
+Like you."

-Ajay walks out of the car, looking him up and down.
+Ajay steps out of the car, looking him up and down.
 "And why would an angel want to go to the Purgatory?"

 "That is my business."
 Cas states, blankly.